 Weak passwords and authentication methods are a major security risk.
 Strengthen your server’s authentication by:

-Continuous monitoring and auditing help you detect and respond to potential threats.
-Use tools like:
+Monitoring your server’s activity can help you detect and respond to potential threats.
+Set up logging and monitoring tools to track:

-Even with the best security measures, no system is completely immune to attacks.
-Regular backups ensure you can recover your data in case of a breach or hardware failure.
-Follow these backup best practices:
+Even with the best security measures, no system is completely immune to attacks or failures.
+Regular backups ensure that you can quickly restore your server in case of an incident.
+Follow these best practices for backups: